 The AC has established a roadmap which determines the Committee's main discussion topics throughout the year.
-In 2O22, the AC held in total 12 meetings and video conferences.
+In 2022, the AC held in total 12 meetings and video conferences.
 For specific topics, the CEO represents the EC in the meetings.
 The Chief Financial Officer (CFO), the Head of Group Internal Audit, the Group General Counsel and the partners of the Auditors typically participate in the meetings.
 For compliance reporting matters, the Head of Group Compliance Reporting participates in the meetings.
-For non-financial reporting matters, the Head of ESG participates in the meetings.
-For cyber security topics, the Chief Information Officer and the Head of IT Security, Risks and Compliance provide periodic updates to the AC on the status of the main cyber security risks and on the progress of the overall Group's cyber resilience.
+For rober security topics, the Chief Information Officer and the Head of IT Security, Risks and Compliance provide periodic updates to the AC on the status of the main cyber security risks and on the progress of the overall Group's cyber resilience.
 Usually, the Board's Chair participates in the Committee's meetings as guest without voting right.